setiQuest/ML4SETI/README.md

 # SETI Institute Hackathon and Code Challenge
 #### Machine Learning 4 the Search for Extra Terrestrial Intelligence (http://www.seti.org/ml4seti)

+The SETI Institute is hosting a public hackathon and global, online code challenge to find a robust signal classification algorithm for use in our mission to find E.T. radio communication.
+By framing the radio signal data as spectrogram (a 2D visual representation), we can convert the problem into something akin to an image classification problem.
+We are looking for participants to build machine learning and deep learnng / AI techniques to construct highly accurate classification systems that will be used in our data analysis pipeline at our telescope array.

 <a href="https://www.eventbrite.com/e/seti-institute-hackathon-machine-learning-for-the-search-for-extraterrestrial-intelligence-tickets-32830428696?ref=ebtn" target="_blank"><img src="https://www.eventbrite.com/custombutton?eid=32830428696" alt="Eventbrite - SETI Institute Hackathon: Machine Learning for the Search for Extraterrestrial Intelligence" /></a>